Jarchow, Toney vie for chance to taken on Wisconsin AG Kaul - NewsBreak

 Jarchow, Toney vie for chance to taken on Wisconsin AG Kaul

 MADISON, Wis.
-(AP) — A testy race between the Republicans seeking to knock off Democratic Attorney General Josh Kaul went to voters Tuesday, with Eric Tony and Adam Jarchow locked in a close race as results trickled in late.
+(AP) — A testy race between the Republicans seeking to knock off Democratic Attorney General Josh Kaul went to voters Tuesday.

 Jarchow, who represented Polk County in the Assembly from 2015 to 2019, has carved out the more conservative persona.
 Since leaving the Legislature, he's started an online news hub for conservatives, criticized transgender athletes and blamed Democrats including President Joe Biden and Gov. Tony Evers for rising inflation.